cvlab-yonsei/mixing-augmentation/README.md

 ## Getting Started
 ### Datasets
 #### Tiny-ImageNet
 We use 100,000 training samples and 10,000 validation samples for Tiny-ImageNet.
 You can download the dataset by running the command [tinyimagenet.sh](dataset/tinyimagenet.sh) in your terminal.
-The structure of data path should be organized as follows:
+Once the download is complete, ensure that the data is organized in the following directory structure:
 ```bash
 └── /dataset/tiny-imagenet-200
     ├── train/